GenesysCloudBlueprints/analytics-detail-record-metrics-blueprint/README.md

 # analytics-detail-record-metrics-blueprint
-This Genesys Cloud Developer Blueprint demonstrates how to retrieve conversation data via the analytics API
+This Genesys Cloud Developer Blueprint explains how to get actual data that user can use to see the efficiency of their contact centers that focuses on users and conversation data.
+Using this app, users can see the historical details of their contact centers on a dashboard such as Number of calls, Agent Details, Number of Interactions,etc. This app can serve as a sample dashboard for users that later on, they can modify to serve their organization's needs.